sandeeppaulraj/machine-learning/projects/capstone/stock_price_predictor.md

 ### Problem Statement

 In this project, I will attempt to predict the next trading day's adjusted closing stock price for Broadcom.
+This is a regression problem and NOT a classification problem.
 Broadcom is semiconductor company that is a major Apple supplier and has been very aggresively buying other companies to grow its portfolio.
 It is in the process of orchestarting a takeover of Qualcomm as well.
-I will attempt to use Broadcom stock data from yahoo finance in my model.
-I will also attempt to gauge if Apple stock has an effect on the Broadcom stock price.
+I will attempt to use Broadcom stock data from yahoo finance in my model.I will also attempt to gauge if Apple stock has an effect on the Broadcom stock price.
 Also, i will try to guage if the VanEck Vectors Semiconductor ETF has an effect on Broadcom.

 Initially while going through the capstone review process, I was attempting to predict the following seven trading day's Adjusted Closing stock price.
 However, capstone review comments suggested that I should only try to predict the following trading day's Adjusted closing stock price.
 On thinking about this a little more, we have to be cognizant of the fact that there are several geopolitical uncertainties that exist in the market.
 Let us take an example: Let us say the US amrkets end a day strong; Japan and Asia start of strong but towards the end of the Asian trading day, there is some bad news on economic indictors or say there was a data breach.
 Asia may end up weak and this will in all likelihood have an impact on European markets which then digest this information and actually have a bad day.
 Europe has a bad trading day and markets end down.
 This sequence of events, results in the US markets starting of week.
 Thus, it is difficult to make informed judgments of stock prices seven trading days ahead.
 To think of it, if we are on a Friday evening trying to gauge the following seven trading days' closing adjusted stock price; that is trying to go as far ahead as the next to next Tuesday, we have two weekends in between where a lot of events might happen.
-Based on this and my first capstone review, it was decided to predict only the next trading day's adjsuetd closing stock price.
+Based on this and my first capstone review, it was decided to predict only the next trading day's adjusted closing stock price.

 Why do i want to use Apple and SMH?

 - I decided to use Apple Data since Broadcom is a major Apple supplier
 - I decided to use SMH since it is a semiconductor ETF and broadcom is a semiconductor company.

 I will use various regression techniques in my various models and settle for the model that performs the best.
 Now is a good time to note that we are dealing with Time Series of data and will need special consideration.
 We cannot shuffle the data in any of our analysis.
 This actually is a good deviation from what i have learned in the Nanodegree since we didn't exactly learn how to deal with Time Series data.
 Different types of regressors will be required.
 In the end, it is anticipated that I will end up learning new models and techniques.
+Since we are dealing with a regression problem I intend to try out regressors such as RandomForestRegressor, DecisionTreeRegressor, Support Vector Regressor, SGDRegressor and even KNeighborsRegressor.

 The strategy I will employ will be to setup a dataframe of Broadcom stock price.
 Initially atleast, I will use all the data provided as my features.
 My prediction data will actually be the next trading days' adjusted closing stock price.
 This will need some amount of data manipulation since.
 I explain this in the section below.
 I will run various regression models to predict my "next trading days' adjusted closing stock price".
 My benchmark model will be a simple linear regression model and the final model should be better then this simple linear regression.
 This is however not guaranteed as sometimes simple models also provide good results.